-If, like me, your travel with a laptop, two phones, two cameras and a GoPro, then you’re going to need more than one power point.
-By one power-point converter and take a power board with multiple plug-ins on it.
+If, like me, you travel with a laptop, two cameras, a phone, and a watch, then you’re going to need more than one power outlet.
+Buy one outlet converter and take a power outlet board from home with multiple plug-ins on it.
 It makes life so much easier!
-Here’s a look at the type of power plug & outlet type they have in Singapore.
-Sometimes, just to mess with you, they also use this one.
-Find Power Boards here and Find Power Converters here.
+Here’s a look at the type of power plug and outlet type they have in Singapore.

 Packing hacks and tips

 A few tips and tricks to help you hack your packing!

 Stash some eco-friendly bags and reusable sandwich bags in your luggage, they come in so very handy for storing dirty shoes and clothes as well as bars of soap, wet swimwear or leaky toothpaste tubes!